Table of contents

 3. Lower levels of home ownership

-4. According to the census household size is increasing and over the next decade we’re likely to see more multi-generational clans living together as continued multiculturalism, rising house prices and an ageing population lead to an increase in the number of households that see children, parents and grandparents or living under the one roof.
+According to the census, household size is increasing, and over the next decade, we’re likely to see more multi-generational clans living together as continued multiculturalism, rising house prices and an ageing population lead to an increase in the number of households that see children, parents and grandparents living under the one roof.

-Plus, the mix from overseas has changed, with more migrants now coming from those countries with large family units.
+Plus, the mix of overseas arrivals has changed, with more migrants now coming from countries with large family units.

 However, falling birth rates mean that the proportion of younger age groups in our population will continue to shrink in the coming decade, while the share of older groups will rise rapidly.

-5. At the other extreme there will be an increase in those living as a couple or alone as more of us live longer and live alone longer, especially women over 60 years; and sadly, most will have limited financial means.
+At the other extreme, there will be an increase in those living as a couple or alone as more of us live longer and live alone longer, especially women over 60 years; and sadly, most will have limited financial means.

-As population growth continues, there will be a trend towards urbanization and high-density living, with a focus on apartment living and mixed-use developments.
+As population growth continues, there will be a trend towards urbanisation and high-density living, with a focus on apartment living and mixed-use developments.

 In line with more of us living in medium density developments, urban areas will undergo significant redevelopment, focusing on creating more liveable, sustainable, and pedestrian-friendly environments.

-7. 30-40% of the jobs we know could disappear in the next decade
+7. Many of the jobs we know could disappear in the next decade

 And there will be a casualisation of the workforce.

-Many local jobs will disappear offshore while others will be replaced by artificial intelligence.
+Some local jobs will be lost to offshore outsourcing, while others will be replaced by artificial intelligence.

 8. Most Baby Boomers will have retired by the end of the next decade